Queensland Camping

 Lake Wabby and Hammerstone Sandblow

 To reach Lake Wabby, you will need to walk across the Hammerstone Sandblow, one of the gigantic sand dunes K’gari has.
-It isn’t the easiest of walks and it does take around 45 minutes to reach the lake – so come with good shoes, a hat and lots of water.
+It isn’t the easiest of walks, and it does take around 45 minutes to reach the lake—so come with sturdy shoes, a hat, and lots of water.

-Most of the walk is through bushland and there is a slight incline most of the way – finishing off with some stairs.
-Once you reach the sand blow, it is a bit tricky walking across – but the landscape is just brilliant and so worth it!
-Hammerstone Sandblow is the most incredible dune on the island – as you walk across this towering sand dune, you’ll swear you are walking across the desert.
-Definitely one of the top 5 things to do on K’gari.
+Most of the walk is through bushland, and there is a slight incline most of the way—finishing off with some stairs.
+Once you reach the sand blow, it is a bit tricky walking across—but the landscape is just brilliant and so worth it!
+Hammerstone Sandblow is the most incredible dune on the island; as you walk across this towering sand dune, you’ll swear you are walking across the desert.
+Undoubtedly, Hammerstone Sandblow ranks among the top 5 activities in K’gari.

-Lake Wabby isn’t as picturesque as the other lakes in K’gari and there are a few fish here unlike the other lakes, but nevertheless, it is still a stunning emerald green and is a great spot for a swim – you’ll need it after the walk here anyway.
-An interesting fact is it is the deepest of all the lakes on the Island.
+While Lake Wabby may not be as picturesque as the other lakes in K’gari, it still boasts a stunning emerald green colour and is a great spot for a swim, especially after the walk.
+An interesting fact is that it’s the deepest of all the lakes on the island.

 The other interesting thing about Lake Wabby and the reason it’s one of the recommended places to visit in K’gari is that it won’t be here forever.
 The Hammerstone Sandblow is actually moving westward across the island and filling in the lake at the rate of a metre per year.
-So at some stage, the lake will be gone forever.
+At some point, the lake will vanish permanently.

-The walk up the sandblow is a real challenge – I’m not going to lie!
-However once you’ve done this, the rest of the track is relatively easy as it’s all downhill.
+The walk up the sand blow is a real challenge—I’m not going to lie!
+However, once you’ve done this, the rest of the trail is relatively easy, as it’s all downhill.

 The start of the Lake Wabby track is well signposted on 75 Mile Beach.
-There is a small car park area on the beach where you can park – which is well back from the ocean, so no need to be concerned about high tides.
+There is a small beach car park well back from the ocean, so high tides are not a problem.

 Kingfisher Bay

 However, even if you’re not staying at the resort, it is still worth coming over for a look.
-As well as being a resort, Kingfisher is the only settlement on the western side of the island – so it’s a great place to come if you need to stock up on supplies.
-Here you will find restaurants, bars, and a general store which sells groceries, alcohol and souvenirs.
+Besides being a resort, Kingfisher is the only settlement on the western side of the island, making it a good place to restock.
+Here you will find restaurants, bars, and a general store that sells groceries, alcohol, and souvenirs.

-I’d recommend planning your visit to coincide with lunchtime, have a meal here and enjoy some of the resort’s facilities.
+I’d recommend planning your visit to coincide with lunchtime, having a meal here, and enjoying some of the resort’s facilities.
 The Sand Bar is a great place for lunch and a swim in the pool.
-Meals aren’t too badly priced, starting from around $20.
-There is also a kids menu with meals costing $12.
+Meals aren’t too badly priced, starting from around $27.
+There is also a kids menu with meals costing $16.

 Find out more about staying at the resort here.